-The Essex Student Journal is an online multi-disciplinary academic journal, run by and for University of Essex students.
-The journal is dedicated to the publication of high-quality undergraduate and postgraduate writing and is committed to creating accessible and engaging content for a non-specialist readership.
+The Essex Student Journal is an online multi-disciplinary academic journal, run by and for University of Essex students, with the administration funded and supported by the University of Essex.
+The journal is dedicated to the publication of high-quality undergraduate and postgraduate writing, and is committed to creating accessible and engaging content for a non-specialist readership.
 The Essex Student Journal encourages and celebrates student research by offering valuable early experience of academic publishing and the peer review process.
 More information about the Essex Student Journal is available here.

 Focus and Scope

 The Essex Student Journal publishes the work of undergraduate and Masters students currently studying at the University of Essex.
 Submissions will also be accepted from individuals who have graduated from the University of Essex within the last 12 months.

 The Essex Student Journal is a multidisciplinary journal, meaning we accept submissions from all subject areas.
 Please see below for further information.

 This journal operates a double blind peer review policy, meaning that neither the author nor the reviewer will be aware of each other's identities.
 The final decision on accepting/publishing a paper is made by the editor but informed by peer reviewer comments.

 If you are a PhD student and are interested in becoming a peer reviewer, you can sign up here.
 Please ensure you add your subject interests when creating your account, as this ensures you are assigned papers relevant to your expertise and interests.

 You can find more information and advice on completing peer review in our peer reviewer guidance.
 No experience of peer reviewing is required to be a reviewer for the Essex Student Journal, and we are always happy to help.